On behalf of The Law Office of Gustavo E. Frances, P.A.

 In Florida, child support can be modified when the circumstances or financial ability of either parent involved changes.
 However, this change must be fairly significant, material, involuntary, and relatively permanent in nature.
 Right now, those who have experienced job losses due to the coronavirus may meet these requirements for a modification to child support.

 In order to obtain a modification, a person will need to file a petition with the Florida family court system outlining their current financial status.
 It is important to point out that unemployment benefits will be counted as income for the purposes of child support.
 The sooner you file for a child support modification, the better.
 The court does have the authority to modify your child support obligations retroactively, but only to the date of filing the petition for modification, which is not necessarily when the job loss occurred.

 This Is Not A Permanent Solution

 As the economy begins to open back up, it may be the case that many people are able to go back to work.
 If you have obtained a modification that allows you to pay less child support, please be aware that the order may again be modified once you return to work and are making a higher income.
 Unemployment benefits are not permanent, and they will not be available if a person is allowed to return to their previous job and refuses to do so.

 We Are Ready To Help You Today

 If you are having issues with your monthly child support payment due to the coronavirus pandemic, you may need to seek legal assistance to help with the modification order.
 At The Law Office Of Gustavo E. Frances, P.A., our qualified and experienced team is ready to get to work on your behalf.
 We will analyze your entire situation and work to secure any notifications that are justified.
-When you need a Fort Lauderdale child support attorney, you can contact us by clicking here or calling 954-533-2756 for a free consultation.
+When you need a child support lawyer in Fort Lauderdale, you can contact us by clicking here or calling 954-533-2756 for a free consultation.